ReedClanton/NixOS/users/reedclanton/home/hosts/README.md

 ## Rule(s) & Guideline(s)

-- `defalut.nix` is the entry point and thus is the only file that may be directly called from a parent directory.
+- This is to be the only file in this directory, or any child directory, that's directly called from outside this directory.
 - Each directory not listed in [Content(s)](#contents) must be named after a host:
-   - Contents shale be host specific Home Manager configuration user would like run when on a host of that name.
+   - Contents shale be host specific Home Manager configuration user would like run when on a host named after the directory name.
 - No other files or directories other than the one(s) listed here, and this file, shale exist.

 # Content(s)